Walnut Creek Measure O

 Committed to fiscal responsibility and excellent service

-• The City does not pay for retiree healthcare or other post-employment benefits.
+• Does not provide retiree healthcare or other post-employment benefit liabilities

-• We have taken steps to improve efficiency, including solar installations at Boundary Oak and Heather Farm and replacement of older HVAC systems to decrease costs.
+• Invests in efficiency improvements, including solar installations at Boundary Oak and Heather Farm and replacing older HVAC systems to reduce long-term costs

 Frequently asked questions